The Ghost Writer's Wife

 The Ghost Writer's Wife (ばけばけ, Bakebake) is a Japanese television drama series and the 113th Asadora series, following Anpan.
 This is a work of fiction modeled after the life of Setsu Koizumi, wife of the Greek-Irish writer Lafcadio Hearn, known for works such as Kwaidan: Stories and Studies of Strange Things.

 Plot

-Toki Matsuno was born into a prestigious samurai family, but the Meiji Restoration brought an end to the age of the samurai.
-Her father's new business ventures failed, and the family was forced into poverty.
-It was at this time that a job as a maid to a foreign English teacher named Heaven came to Toki.
-Though there were barriers of language and culture between them, they grew close through their shared interest in "Kaidan" (Japanese ghost stories).
+Toki Matsuno is born into a prestigious samurai family, but the Meiji Restoration brings an end to the age of the samurai.
+Her father's new business ventures fail, and the family is forced into poverty.
+She finds a job as a maid to a foreign English teacher named Heavin.
+Though there are barriers of language and culture between them, they grow close through their shared interest in kaidan (Japanese ghost stories).